sarfata/kbox-firmware/README.md

 **[Fair winds and following seas](https://en.wikipedia.org/wiki/Following_sea) to the authors of these libraries!
 Without them, this project would not have been possible!**

+## Changelog

+ * 2017 12 07
+   * Merge develop branch into master - Start the changelog
+   * The old master branch is not in `kbox-v0`